VaclavElias/stride-website-next/wiki/Installation.md

 ## Installation Steps

-1. Create an issue so we can track your contribution.
+1. Create an issue so we can track your contribution and to avoid duplicate work.
+If you are not sure if your contribution is needed, feel free to create an issue and ask.
 1. Fork the repository by navigating to the [Stride website repository](https://github.com/stride3d/stride-website) and clicking the **Fork** button in the top-right corner.
 1. Clone your forked repository using the following command, replacing `your-username` with your GitHub username: `git clone https://github.com/your-username/stride-website.git`
+   - **Tip:** It's a good idea to create a new branch for each feature or bug fix you work on.
+This helps keep your forked repository organized and makes it easier to manage multiple pull requests.
 1. Go to the project folder `cd stride-website`
 1. Run `npm install` to install all dependencies.